College of Engineering, Trivandrum: 4. ISTE SC CET

 The Indian Society for Technical Education Student Chapter is the largest technical society in the college with more than 80% of the student body as its members.
-It provides a platform for students to showcase their talents.
-Ever since its formation, ISTE Students Chapter has helped its members scale heights of technical excellence through the numerous events it has conducted.
-The ISTE Student Chapter has successfully organised intra-collegiate tech fests such as Prarambh, Exodus, Semfiesta and Persona along with several talks, workshops, quizzes and business events every year.
-There have been two National Level techfests 'Aavishkar' in 2006 and 2009.
-ISTE CET is the best ISTE student chapter in India.

 5. RoboCET

 RoboCET is the robotics club of CET formed by a group of robotic enthusiasts among the students of the college.
 RoboCET was established in April 2008.
 The activities of this club include conducting classes, workshops and exhibitions on robotics.
 RoboCET has organised various robotics competitions inside and outside the college.

 6. AeroCET

 7. AstroCET

+AstroCET, founded in 2019, is the astronomy club at the College of Engineering Trivandrum (CET).